shuki25/edscc/README.md

 ```
 $ crontab -e
 ```
-Add the following line in the editor.
-It will run every 5 minutes.
+Add the following lines in the editor.
+It will run at various time depending on the tasks.
 You can change the frequency if you'd like.
+It's best to keep them staggered to prevent several tasks from running at the same time.
 Refer to [Crontab reference guide](https://linuxconfig.org/linux-crontab-reference-guide) for more information.
 ```
 */5 * * * * cd /path/to/base/dir/edscc; bin/console app:import-queue >/dev/null 2>&1
+1-59/5 * * * * cd /path/to/base/dir/edscc; bin/console app:capi-queue >/dev/null 2>&1
+*/10 * * * * cd /path/to/base/dir/edscc; bin/console app:capi-refresh-token >/dev/null 2>&1
+0 1 * * * cd /path/to/base/dir/edscc; bin/console app:capi-autoupdate >/dev/null 2>&1
 ```